knowhalim/wordpress_install/README.md

 # Common Problems
 You might encounter problems during the installation if you did not point your domain to your IP before running step 4.

+Solution:

-Solution: Point domain to your IP.
+1) Point domain to your IP.
+2) Run `sudo certbot` and follow the instructions

 # Optional
 Other optional stuffs (but useful if you are scraping):